 It came from Japan from a friend.

-It’s Hello Kitty and I love it for the fact that it’s cute and the fact that it drives MDP crazy that almost everywhere we go someone compliments me on it.
+And the fact that it drives my husband crazy that almost everywhere we go someone compliments me on it.

 Yes this is clearly #whitegirlproblems that mean nothing in the grand scheme of things. 😛

 Other #whitegirlproblems this week were the ladies complaining that the snack bar at soccer yesterday didn’t have premium coffee.